Browse through and shop our collection of vintage products: t-shirts, posters and magnets to show your support for the work that have do

 Placing 'no food waste please' stickers on refuse bins along with the delivery of caddy liners and a service information leaflet on collection day is an effective way of increasing food waste recycling.
 We have worked with Woking Borough Council, the Royal Borough of Windsor & Maidenhead, Surrey Waste Partnership and West London Waste Authority to deliver this behaviour change intervention to over 425,000 households with great success.
 This includes a 30% increase in food waste recycling in Windsor & Maidenhead and a 21% increase in food waste recycling in Surrey.

-The success of the latter project made a key contribution to Surrey County Council’s Recycle Food Waste Campaign being shortlisted for the Best Communications Campaign at the LARAC Celebration Awards 2016, Best Recycling Project at the CIWM Sustainability and Resource Awards 2016, and the Communications Awards (Public/Third Sector) at the National Recycling Awards 2017.
+The success of the latter project made a key contribution to Surrey County Council’s Recycle Food Waste Campaign being shortlisted for the Best Communications Campaign at the LARAC Celebration Awards 2016, Best Recycling Project at the CIWM Sustainability and Resource Awards 2016, and the Communications Award (Public/Third Sector) at the National Recycling Awards 2017.

 Read our CIWM Journal article "Stick(er) With Doorstepping" about ways of improving the performance of food waste collection schemes.

 Keep Britain Tidy is a registered Charity No. 1071737.
 Registered as a Company limited by guarantee in England & Wales No. 3496361.
 Registered office at Elizabeth House, The Pier, Wigan, WN3 4EX.